From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 Accounting KPIs for your accounting department banner

-There are different KPIs for different accounting functions, but some common ones focus on cash flow, processing times, and how quickly invoices get paid.
+There are different KPIs for accounting functions, but some common ones focus on cash flow, processing times, and how quickly invoices get paid.

 What Are Accounting KPIs?